-Figure 33.
+Figure 31.
 Long-Term Analysis - Example of "Daily view by hour" analysis result

 This analysis type shows counter values per hour of selected counters and objects.
 Counter values represent per-minute values, for example 5 000 Getpage operations per minute on average over an hour.
 One counter value per counter, object, and hour of the day is shown, for example, 7 000 Read page operations (the counter) on BP0 (the object) between 4:00 p.m. and 5:00 p.m. (the hour), 3 000 for the same combination during the next hour, and so on.
 The counter values for the 24 hours of a day are connected by lines for better readability.
 (The lines themselves do not represent interim values.)
 The "Average" counts show the calculated averages over all affected objects for each counter per hour, for example, the average of the Write page operations (the counter) of buffer pool BP0 and BP1 (the objects).
+The interpretation of these average counts is only reasonable if the affected objects are of the same type, for example only buffer pools or only page sets.
+If you selected objects of different types, the average values are calculated over all objects and do not yield helpful results.
 Note that counters and ratios are treated equally in this graphic, except that they have their dedicated y-axis.